Meet the Team !

 Becky Kerridge

 Becky is from Ledbury, Herefordshire, and completed her Integrated MSc in Chemistry at the University of Birmingham in 2024.
 In her third year, she undertook an industrial placement in the medicinal chemistry department at Sygnature Discovery, a Contract Research Organisation (CRO) based in Nottingham.
 During her fourth year at Birmingham, she completed a research project in Dr. Timothy Barendt’s group, focusing on synthesizing Perylene Diimide (PDI) based macrocycles.
-Becky started in the Williams group in September 2024, with her research focusing on photoswitchable antimicrobials for wound infections.
+Becky started her PhD in the Williams group in September 2024, with her research focusing on photoswitchable antimicrobials for wound infections.
 Her hobbies outside of the lab include hockey, climbing and painting.

 Anne Aarvik